Watercolor Spring Flower Tutorial: Snow Drop

 Snowdrop is the first flower to burst through the snow to announce that spring is on the way.
 If you are looking for a watercolor spring flower project, this is an easy one.
 The shape is simple to draw, and the only colors to contend with are green, white, and shadows.
 A contrasting background will bring this innocent, white beauty to life.

-You can also watch me draw a simple snowdrop design in a video.
-It is at the end of this tutorial.
+You can also watch me draw a simple snowdrop design in the video below .

 Snowdrop symbolism